radiodan/radiodan.github.io/_includes/simplest-radio-wifi-pi.md

 ### Connect to wi-fi

 If you're using a wi-fi adapter, the radio initially won't be able to connect to your wi-fi network.
 It'll create it's own wi-fi network called `radiodan-configuration`.
-Connect to that network with another computer or phone and a window should pop-up that lets you configure the network.
+Connect to that network with another computer or phone, and a window should pop-up that lets you configure the network (in the screenshots below, mine's called "Zetland").

 <img src="/assets/radiodan_wifi_step1.png" alt="Radiodan wifi step 1: Show networks"/>
 <img src="/assets/radiodan_wifi_step2.png" alt="Radiodan wifi step 2: Enter password"/>